Featuring : Pasir Ris Park

 The signage along the network of boardwalks features good information and anecdotes about the denizens of this private habitat.
 The informal cartoon sketches and simple language used would appeal to nature enthusiasts of all ages and walks of life.
 Shelters and other amenities along the boardwalk make for good resting places after a good walk around the hot and humid mangrove environment.

-On a good day, a butterfly watcher can easily spot 15-20 species in this small area of Pasir Ris Park from the Kitchen/Herb & Spice Garden to the Mangrove forest area.
+On a good day, a butterfly watcher can easily spot 15-20 species in this small area of Pasir Ris Park from the Butterfly Garden to the Mangrove forest area.
 The park is easily accessible and is clean and safe.
 Whilst many of the more urban and common species can be seen here, the unique mangrove habitat also makes this park a place where the King Crow is more regularly spotted than at any other location in Singapore.

 The park itself is popular with residents staying on the eastern sector of Singapore.
 Cyclists, joggers, rollerbladers, exercise enthusiasts, nature lovers, picnickers and people just out for some fresh air and sunshine frequent this park regularly.